zapabob/ROCm/README.md

 ### New Features to ROCm

-#### Developer preview of the new OpenCl 1.2 compatible language runtime and compiler
+#### Developer preview of the new OpenCL 1.2 compatible language runtime and compiler

  * OpenCL 2.0 compatible kernel language support with OpenCL 1.2 compatible runtime